Steps to Charter

 In order to ensure effective communication and continuity, we suggest an advisor of a local active chapter of Phi Theta Kappa serve as an alumni advisor or co -advisor.
 If this is not possible, the advisor can often recommend a suitable advisor.
 University-based alumni advisors are typically staff or faculty from admissions or honors college.

 Responsibilities of the Alumni Association Advisor(s) are to:

 - Maintain permanent alumni association records including:

 - Distribute Society materials and certificates to alumni association members

 - Oversee the completion of the Annual Alumni Report due to PTK Headquarters each spring

-- Serve as a liaison between the alumni association and active two-year chapters in the local area
+- Serve as a liaison between the alumni association and active chapters in the local area

 - Serve as a liaison between the college administration and the alumni association (when applicable)

 - Oversee the chartering and induction ceremonies as well as the orientation of new alumni members